SamMachariaPhD/exam-system-docs/docs/support/contact.md

 ## :material-school: Development Team

-**Dedan Kimathi University of Technology**
+**Personal Research Project**
-Department of Mechatronics Engineering
+Samuel Macharia
-Nyeri, Kenya
+Kenya

-DEEPS is developed and maintained by the academic staff at DeKUT, ensuring it meets real-world educational needs.
+DEEPS is a personal research initiative exploring simplified academic data processing.
+This is not an institutional project.

 ## :material-bug: Report Issues